juang0nzal3z/EarCV/README.rst

 	|--- features.csv

 * Proofs
-	Use proofs to minotor performance. ''01_Proofs'' documents qr code extraction, color correction, pixels per metric calculation, and ear segmentation. ''02_Ear_ROIs'' contains the region of interest for each segmented ear. ''03_Ear_Proofs'' conatins a proof for each individual ear showing various feature extraction results.
+	Use proofs to monitor performance. ''01_Proofs'' documents qr code extraction, color correction, pixels per metric calculation, and ear segmentation. ''02_Ear_ROIs'' contains the region of interest for each segmented ear. ''03_Ear_Proofs'' conatins a proof for each individual ear showing various feature extraction results.
 * EarCV.log
-	Evey time you run the script, the terminal prints a log of what is happening under the hood.
+	Every time you run the script, the terminal prints a log of what is happening under the hood.
 * qrcode.csv
 	File with the image name and the corresponding information found in QR code.
 * color_check.csv